My Honest Review of Anakeesta

 These are the shops and places to eat that you will find upon arriving at the top.
 Summit Smokehouse (did not try it but the food we saw looked delicious), Pearl's Pie in the Sky, Great Outdoor Trading Company, Catching Fireflies, and Adventure Outpost.

 We didn't go inside any of these on our visit there but we did have our photo taken on the trip up so that is also an option.
 According to the website, a photographer can be sent to photograph special occasions like a marriage proposal or other special occasion on the mountain.
-Personally i think it would be a great spot for a proposal.
+Personally, i think it would be a great spot for an engagement or marriage proposal.

 I was very happy to see this included in the design.
 This is a quiet spot on a hill that commemorates the wildfire impact.
 Standing plaques with photos show different aspects of the fires and tell stories.
 A wind chime was blowing in the breeze as we walked around the area.
 Very nice addition.
 The fires did impact the land Anakeesta was built on and delayed the construction due to trees burning and safety issues needing to be addressed.